Tsukiyonocm/Reading-List/README.md

 ### Currently Reading

-1. The Vanishing Face of Gaia by James Lovelock
+1. This is Not Propaganda: Adventures in the War Against Reality by Peter Pomerantsev
 2. Star Wars: Thrawn Ascendancy by Timothy Zahn

-### Current Book Completed Count as of 4/7/23
+### Current Book Completed Count as of 4/22/23

-Non-fiction - 5\
+Non-fiction - 6\
 Fiction - 8